mikelitooz/mikelitoolz-portfolio/LINKEDIN_POSTS.md

 **Most automation projects fail because of scope creep.**

 Clients come in wanting to automate everything.
 I push back.
-We pick ONE workflow that saves the most time.
+I pick ONE workflow that saves the most time.
 Nail it.
 Then expand.
 Trying to automate your entire business at once is how you waste money and get nothing done.

 **The best MVPs feel incomplete.**